 Though less robust than the absolute or immunized liberties of silence, other liberties not to speak appear throughout the law.
-Presumptive liberties of silence disincentivize fraud, perjury, and other acts of dishonesty by removing any legal motivation to speak where speaking would be directly adverse to one's interests.
+A liberty simply is the non-existence of a duty.
+If one has no duty to perform an action, then one is at liberty not to perform the action.
+While also serving other ends, presumptive liberties not to speak disincentivize fraud, perjury, and other acts of dishonesty by removing any legal motivation to speak where speaking would be directly adverse to one's interests.